tbroyer/gradle-apt-plugin/README.md

       reconcileEnabled = true
       // a map of annotation processor options; a null value will pass the argument as -Akey rather than -Akey=value processorOptions = compileJava.aptOptions.processorArgs

+      file {
+        whenMerged { jdtApt ->
+          // you can tinker with the JdtApt here
+        }

+        withProperties { properties ->
+          // you can tinker with the Properties here
+        }
+      }
     }
   }
 }